Concussion

 • Activities that could cause another head injury (such as sports, gym class, riding a bike, etc.)

-• Other physical activities that cause a sustained increase in your child’s heart rate and make her symptoms worse (such as any activity that causes her to break a sweat, lifting heavy items, etc.)
+• Other physical activities that cause a sustained increase in your child’s heart rate and make her symptoms worse (such as any activity that causes them to break a sweat, lifting heavy items, etc.)

 Emotional recovery

 Full recovery goes beyond physical healing.
 Experts at CHOP have designed an evidenced-based website to help families with emotional recovery.
-Learn more about your child’s emotional recovery after an injury, and how you can help.

 Follow-up care